BenjaminLindeen/realistic_random_word_generator/README.md

 3. Customizability: Adjust the word length and other parameters to fit your needs.

 ## 🙌 Contributions
 Feel free to fork, make pull requests or open issues.
-We appreciate any contributions.
+I appreciate any contributions.